redhat-sap/sap-rhsm/README.md

 This role configures Red Hat Subscriptions for RHEL 8 to enable SAP Solutions to be installed on the target system(s).

-Additionally will install base required packages in order to deploy SAP Solutions on top of RHEL.

 ## Requirements

 A valid Red Hat subscription, either directly with redhat.com or through the use of Red Hat Satellite